CycloneDX/guides/MBOM/en/0x20-Object-Model.md

 The `formulation` attribute of the CycloneDX BOM object can be used to describe the *set of processes*, as `formula`, which detail how the top-level component or service described by the BOM was manufactured.

+#### `formula`

+A `formula` can describe a set of `workflow` objects each detailing one or more phases of how the associated component or service was tested, built, delivered, or deployed as a set of dependent `tasks`.

 #### `workflows`

 The list of workflows which were executed in order to manufacture a BOM's respective `component`.

-#### `formula`

-A `formula` can describe a set of `workflow` objects each detailing one or more phases of how the associated component or service was tested, built, delivered, or deployed as a set of dependent `tasks`.
+**Note**: *In the context of software Continuous Integration and Delivery (CI/CD), workflows may also we referred to as "pipelines".*

 #### `components`